Maine’s lobster catch, value grew last year, officials say

-ROCKPORT, Maine — Maine lobstermen brought more than 119 million pounds (54 million kilograms) of the state’s signature seafood ashore last year, an increase that helped to propel the total value of Maine’s seafood to the second-highest value on record, state officials said.
+ROCKPORT, Maine — Maine lobstermen brought more than 119 million pounds (54 million kilograms) of the state’s signature seafood ashore last year, an increase that helped to propel the total value of Maine’s seafood to the second-highest value on record, state officials said Friday.

 The state is by far the biggest lobster producer in the United States, and the industry is in the midst of a multiyear boom.
 However, the catch and its value have fluctuated wildly in recent years.